Versa-Sketch/project-bible-way/BOOKS_API_SPECIFICATION.md

 **Content-Type:** `multipart/form-data`

 **Description:**
-This endpoint allows admins to create a book by uploading a markdown file.
-The system automatically:
+This endpoint allows admins to create a book by uploading a source file (markdown file).
+The system uploads the source file and cover image to S3 and creates a book record in the database.
-- Detects the book title from the markdown file (if not provided)
-- Parses chapters from the markdown file using multiple pattern detection
-- Extracts chapter numbers, titles, and content
-- Uploads the markdown file and cover image to S3
-- Creates book and chapter records in the database

 **Request Body (Form Data):**
-- `markdown_file` (file, required) - Markdown file (.md) containing the book content
+- `title` (string, required) - Book title
-- `category_id` (string, required) - UUID of the category
+- `category` (string, required) - UUID of the category
-- `age_group_id` (string, required) - UUID of the age group
+- `age_group` (string, required) - UUID of the age group
-- `language_id` (string, required) - UUID of the language
+- `language` (string, required) - UUID of the language
-- `title` (string, optional) - Book title (if not provided, will be auto-detected from markdown)
+- `source_file` (file, required) - Source file (.md markdown file) containing the book content
 - `cover_image` (file, optional) - Cover image file for the book
 - `description` (string, optional) - Description of the book
-- `author` (string, optional) - Author of the book
 - `book_order` (integer, optional, default: 0) - Order for displaying books
-- `metadata` (string, optional) - JSON string for additional metadata

-**Markdown File Format:**
-The parser supports multiple markdown formats and automatically detects:
-- Bible format: `__[Chapter Name]__ {verse:number} content...`
-- Standard headings: `# Chapter 1` or `## Chapter 1`
-- Numbered headings: `## 1.
-Chapter Title`
-- Bracketed format: `[Chapter 1]` or `[1] Chapter Title`
-- Generic numbered lists

 **Success Response (201 Created):**
 ```json